hhru/api/docs_eng/vacancies.md

 counters.views | number | number of vacancy views
-counters.responses | number | number of responses to the vacancy counters.unread_responses | number | number of non-viewed responses to the vacancy counters.invitations | number | number of invitations to the vacancy
+counters.responses | number | number of responses to the vacancy counters.unread_responses | number | number of non-viewed responses to the vacancy counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy